ed-hawkins/data-for-papers/README.md

 # data-for-papers
 Data for various papers

-causal-chain - data for Hawkins et al. on a physically plausible causal chain, submitted to Geoscience Communication
+causal-chain - data for Hawkins et al. on a physically plausible causal chain, published in Geoscience Communication